Explore Science-first Philosophy

 Three Truth Hammers

 No one thinks alone.
 Civilizations build institutions to test claims at scale.
-TST identifies three major “truth systems” that function as structured reality-check mechanisms:
+There are three major “truth systems” that societies use to establish a group’s understanding of truth:

 • Journalism.

 When functioning properly, they distribute the burden of investigation.
 They save time.
 They reduce error.
-They prevent every individual from reinventing the epistemological wheel.
+They prevent every individual from reinventing things.
 When they fail, societies wobble.
-Truth at scale requires structure.
+Truth becomes harder and we fall more frequently into traps of the mind.

 Even with institutions, we still carry biological baggage.
 Human cognition evolved for survival, not perfect objectivity.
-And so we inherit predictable distortions:
+And so we inherit predictable distortions.
+The four mind traps defined in TST are:

 • Stereotypes.